Polyester dyeing should not take longer than 150 minutes – but few people know

 The not-so-good news is that the dyeing process of polyester depends on so many variables that it’s impossible to create a one-size-fits-all recipe to speed up dyeing time.
 Machine type, water quality, dyestuff, auxiliaries, dyeing method, end-use: they all have an impact.
 Then there’s the influence of the polyester type itself, and the many blends it’s used in.
 You’ll understand that 100% polyester responds to dyeing processes differently compared to a blend of polyester and, let’s say, cotton.
 This is why many dyehouse managers and technical engineers came up with rules of thumb to make sure absolutely nothing goes wrong, no matter the variables.
 Very understandable, but it did result in a rather long dyeing time of around 200 – 220 minutes.
 First, machines are pre-heated to 40 degrees, where after the polyester product is added and temperature rises one degree per minute.
 Then, the polyester stays in the machine for another 40-50 minutes.
 All this time, the clock keeps ticking.

 It’s safe to say that, in order to speed up polyester dyeing time, we need to let go of rules of thumb.
 “Instead, focus on your specific situation,” says Harald Gruenewald, business development manager of Classical Textiles at Tanatex.
 “Which machines and dyestuff do you use?
 What type of auxiliaries do you add?
 Do you work with blends or with 100% polyester?”
 The answers to these questions help you find the perfect balance between speed and quality, which is different for every dyehouse.
 “To get to this balance, you can’t go around the lab,” explains Harald.
 “Here, lab technicians measure how much time you can save in which phase of the dyeing process.”
 The first part of the heating process, for example, is a relatively safe part as colours will only start to migrate to the fabric around 90 degrees.
-At 130 degrees, colour migration is in full swing, meaning you need to slow down just a little bit to get to evenly spread colours.
+At 130 degrees, colour migration is in full swing.
+This meansg you need to slow down just a little bit to get to evenly spread colours.

 “Twenty minutes doesn’t sound like a lot- but it is!”

 “If you know exactly how much time you can save out per dyeing cycle and you try it out in real life, you’ll soon realise that lab research pays off,” says Harald.
-“Let’s say you find out that you can save twenty or thirty minutes per dyed batch, and you do six batches per day on one dyeing machine.
+“Let’s say you find out that you can save twenty or thirty minutes per dyed batch.
+You do six batches per day on one dyeing machine.
 This means you’ll save 120 to 180 minutes per day on one machine, which is between 14 – 21 hours per week and around 56 – 84 hours a month.
 Think about it: 84 hours less energy and water usage!
 Not to mention the increase of capacity that this time reduction brings you.
 “So, go to the lab and find out how many minutes you can save per cycle,” says Harald.
 “You’ll be surprised what twenty minutes can do for your business and carbon footprint.”

 Do you want to learn more about dyeing done perfectly?
 Then we may have something for you.
 In the white paper below, you’ll read all about ways to speed up dyeing time while improving quality.
 Sounds too good to be true?
 Download the document for free and see for yourself!